Stab High Japan 2025, Presented by Monster Energy

 Waco, 2018: Noa Deane

-Central America, 2021: Matt Meola and Erin Brooks
+Central America, 2021: Matt Meola (Pro) and Erin Brooks (Ladybirds)

-Lakey Peak, 2022: Robbie McCormick and Sierra Kerr
+Lakey Peak, 2022: Robbie McCormick (Proo) and Sierra Kerr (Ladybirds)

-Stab High was launched as an alternative to traditional surf events.
-We felt there was a need for something that celebrates a different side of surf culture — the loose, expressive side that originally sucked us into the surfing vortex.
+Stab High was born as a response to conventional surfing events.
+We wanted to focus on a different side of surf culture — something freer, less structured, and more unpredictable.
 With the wavepool boom in its nascent era, we decided on an air competition at Waco Surf (then BSR Surf Resort) in Texas.

 The first edition of Stab High took place in 2018.
 There were 16 competitors, and they tried everything from finger flips to straight airs to acid drops off the back wall (to be fair, we did have an Acid Drop challenge).
 That year, Noa Deane became the first Stab High champ.